mohamadnoureldine89/Dockerized-API-Testing/readme.md

 ## Note

-The scripts are set up to test a FastAPI server running on localhost:8000.
-Make sure the server is up and running before starting the tests.
+The scripts are set up to test a FastAPI server running on fastapi:8000.